 En español | No. Social Security only counts income from employment towards the retirement earnings test.
 Other kinds of income — including income from rental properties, lawsuit payments, inheritances, pensions, investment dividends, IRA distributions and interest — will not cause benefits to be reduced.

-In 2019, for people who claimed benefits before full retirement age (currently 66 and gradually rising to 67), Social Security withholds $1 in benefits for every $2 earned above the annual limit of $17,640.
+In 2021, for people who claimed benefits before full retirement age (currently 66 and 2 months and gradually rising to 67), Social Security withholds $1 in benefits for every $2 earned above the annual limit of $18,960.
 (A different formula applies for the year a beneficiary reaches full retirement age.)
 Earnings made as an employee, net earnings from self-employment, and work-related bonuses and awards count toward the limit.